BLUEAMETHYST-Studios/copra/INSTALLATION.md

 ## Linux

-Download the installer ZIP-Archive from the latest release. \
+Download the installer TAR-Archive from the latest release. \
 Extract it. \
 Open your terminal in the newly extracted directory. \
 Enter this command: ```sudo bash install.sh```